psychemedia/pentrich-uprising/README.md

 ### 1812 — machine-breaking and murder

-Mills are attackjed nby the machine bnreakers, and defended by the mill-owners.
-When two Luddites are killed during an attack, revenge figures highly, with terrible consequences, and a mass execution.
+Mills are attacked by the machine bnreakers, and defended by the mill-owners.
+When two Luddites are killed during an attack on Cartwright's mill, at Rawfolds, revenge figures highly, with terrible consequences, and a mass execution.

-### 1813-15 - occasional outrage
+### 1813-15 - an occasional outrage

 ### 1816 - a final Luddite flourish